asadprodhan/How-to-connect-to-a-remote-Linux-computer-/README.md

 >Note that the first three numbers are the network ID.
 ‘0/24’ indicates that the host IDs can range from 0 to 256 (this is a conversion from binary to decimal numbers.
 In brief, the whole IP address can be up to 32 bits, 8 for each number.
 '0/24' in the place of the host ID indicates that 24 bits have already been used in the network ID, and thus the host ID can have up to 8 bits, which is 0 to 256 in decimal number).

+- find your device in the list and collect its IP address

+## **Establish a ssh connection**

-**III.
-Now, you have the IP address for your Linux machine- say, 10.65.37.96.
+**Now, you have the IP address of your Linux machine- say, 10.65.37.96.
 Let’s ‘ssh’ from your local computer (laptop/desktop) to your remote computer (Linux machine) as follows**

 - open a terminal in your local computer